Africa

 Plaza 9 de Julio is at the heart of the city and surrounded by some of its most important buildings, numerous bars and restaurants.
 The 18th century Church and Convent of San Francisco has been declared a minor basilica by the Vatican.
 The Cabildo and Historical Museum of the North was the former seat of government of the Spanish Viceroy and subsequently the provincial government.
 The 16th century Convent of San Bernardo, whose portal is carved from an algarrobo (carob) tree, is considered a jewel of colonial art.
 The Italian designed Basilica Cathedral housese the remains of General Martín Miguel de Guemes, a hero of the battle for independence.

-Afterwards drive to Cerro San Bernardo, where the monument to General de Guemes is located.
+Afterwards drive to San Bernardo Hill, where the monument to General de Guemes is located.
 From this hill there is a panoramic view over the Lerma Valley and the city below.
 Your tour ends at the Mercado Artesanal (Craft Market), where you can admire the mastery of local artisans with pottery, weaving, textiles, ponchos and tapestries, as well as with musical instruments.

 At the end of your tour visit the MAAM High Mountain Archaelogical Museum (Museo de Arqueología de Alta Montaña) with its collection of Incan artifacts, including mummies of girls found in the Llullaillaco Volcano.

-A full day on the road today as you drive from Salta to the wine-producing region of Cafayate, travelling via the the charming pre-Colombian town of Cachi.
+Today drive 3.5-hours from Salta to the charming pre-Colombian town of Cachi.

 After crossing Payogasta, an ancient indigenous settlement, you will arrive in the town of Cachi situated at the foot of the Nevado de Cachi.
 This pre-Columbian region of old houses and good wine has a pristine atmosphere.
 Here you can visit the small 18th century church that is decorated with wooden objects and also serves as the Archaeological Museum.